-TH E BOARD OF DIRECTORS RECOMMENDS A VOTE: FC R the election of the director nominees in Proposal 1 and FOR Proposals 2 and 3.
-Th e Board recommends you vote 1 YEAR on Proposal 4.
-BOARD OF DIRECTORS To place through Class I dispeters to peak on the Peace of Dispeters will aux 2000.
-YOUR VOTE RECOMMENDS 1.
-To elect three Class I directors to serve on the Board of Directors until our 2026 annual meeting of stockholders or until a successor is duly elected and qualified; L 1.01 Navdeep S. Sooch FOR AGAINST ABSTAIN FOR 1.02 Robert J. Conrad FOR 1.03 Nina Richardson FOR 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 30, 2023; FOR AGAINST ABSTAIN FOR 3.
-To vote on an advisory (non-binding) resolution to approve executive compensation; FOR 4.
-To vote on an advisory (non-binding) resolution regarding the frequency of holding future advisory votes regarding executive compensation; and 1YR 2YR 3YR ABSTAIN 1 YEAR 5.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE:

+FOR the election of the director nominees in Proposal 1 and FOR Proposals 2 and 3.

+BOARD OF DIRECTORS 1.
+To elect three Class II directors to serve on the Board of Directors until our 2027 annual meeting YOUR VOTE RECOMMENDS of stockholders, or until a successor is duly elected and qualified; FOR AGAINST ABSTAIN 1 1.01 Matt Johnson FOR 1.02 Sumit Sadana FOR 1.03 Gregg Lowe FOR FOR AGAINST ABSTAIN 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 28, 2024; FOR 3.
+To vote on an advisory (non-binding) resolution to approve executive compensation; and FOR 4.
 To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
 NOTE: In accordance with the discretion of the proxy holders, to act upon all matters incident to the conduct of the meeting and upon other matters as they may properly come before the meeting.
-You must register to attend the meeting online and/or participate at v.
-Authorized Signatures - Must be completed for your instructions to be executed.
+You must register to attend the meeting online and/or participate at www.proxydocs.cor Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all pshould include title and authority.
-Corporations should provide full name of corporation a Form. ersons sho ould sign.
-Trus stees, admin Sie nature (and Title if applicable) Date Signature (if held iointly) Date
+If held in joint tenancy, all persideninistrators, etc., should include title and authority.
+Corporations should provide full name of officer signing the Proxy/Vote Form. ons shou uld sign.
+Trus red

+Signature (if held jointly)